Dammit

-"Dammit" (sometimes subtitled "Growing Up") is a song by American rock band Blink-182, released on September 1997, as the second single from the group's second studio album, Dude Ranch (1997).
-Written by bassist Mark Hoppus, the song concerns maturity and growing older.
-It was written about a fictional breakup and the difficulty of seeing a former partner with another.
+"Dammit" (sometimes subtitled "Growing Up") is a song by American rock band Blink-182, released in September 1997, as the second single from the group's second studio album, Dude Ranch (1997).
+Written by bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Scott Raynor, the song examines frustration and vulnerability in adolescent breakups.
+Its simple four-chord guitar riff, brisk tempo, and direct, relatable lyrics exemplify the band's early skate punk style.
+It was produced by Mark Trombino.